 I'm a member of the inaugural class of Andrew Carnegie Fellows.

 To check out my research click on 'publications'.
+I'm an associate editor for IJAL.

 I teach a variety of courses at UM.
 My students are great, and some are helping in current research projects.
 I have previously taught on Semester at Sea.